gnames/gnames/README.md

     To load service automatically you can create systemctl configuration for the service, if your system supports systemctl.

-    Alternatively you can use docker image to run gnames.
+    Alternatively you can use docker image to run GNames.
 You will need to create a file with corresponding environment variables that are described in the [.env.example] file.